avazque008/yakety/README.md

 ## Web Application Deployemnt URL

-// Need To Be Deployed //
+// Need To Be Deploy //